Apply As An Undergraduate Student

 Undergraduate exchange students should apply using the Kansas State University online application system.
 When all of your materials have been received, and the application questionnaires have been answered, your materials will be forwarded to the International Admissions Office.
 Depending on the time of year, and the number of applications received, it may take 3-5 weeks before you receive a response regarding the International Admissions decision.

-- Check the email address you provided for your temporary password and follow the link in the email to the "General non-login."
+- Check the email address and follow the link in the email to the "General non-login."

 - Complete the security questions and change your password.

-- Click on each of the two Application Questionnaires, and respond to the questions as appropriate.
+- Click on each of the Application Questionnaires, and respond to the questions as appropriate.

 - Please refer to the “What to Send” section below for more information about the documents that must be submitted with your application.